Spomky-Labs/RoleHierarchyBundle/README.md

 # Prerequisites #

-This version of the bundle requires Symfony 2.1.
+This version of the bundle requires:

+* Symfony 2.1+
+* PHP 5.3+

+It has been successfully tested using `PHP 5.4` to `PHP 5.6` and `HHVM`.

+Note: PHP 5.3 environment have not been but should work.

 # Installation #

 Installation is a quick 4 steps process:

-* Download SpomkyRoleHierarchyBundle
+* Install the bundle
 * Enable the Bundle
 * Create your model class
 * Configure the SpomkyRoleHierarchyBundle